 Scavengers hunting for recyclable goods are doing something that will benefit you.
 They’ll come and take the items to recycling centres free of charge.
 Of course, whatever cash they get from bartering the items will go straight to their pockets.

 Junk Scavenging Reduces the Volume of Items Brought to Landfills

-The items found in curbside rubbish for pickup are either brought to recycling facilities or to landfills.
+The items found in curbside rubbish for pickup are brought to recycling facilities or landfills.
 Those that are brought to landfills pose a threat to the environment.
 Of the 5,500 tonnes of rubbish produced in Sydney daily, about 2,000 tonnes of it is brought to landfills.